Prospective Veterinary Students

 If prospective students and their families are unable to attend our annual Open House, guided tours led by our veterinary students are available as student class schedules allow.
 Tours of the Auburn University College of Veterinary Medicine include the large and small animal teaching hospitals, classrooms, and labs.
 You will see the facilities, students at work, and sometimes animals.
 During your tour, please remember that certain areas are off-limits due to safety concerns.

 The estimated cost of attendance for a nine-month academic year is outlined below.
 Although modest, these budgets are seen as adequate for the typical student.
 However, your general spending habits will determine your actual expenses.
+Please be aware that the estimated cost of attendance is higher for the third academic year when a third, summer semester is required because of the year of clinical training.
+Students attend nine semesters during the four-year program.

 |Tuition & Fees||$18,696||$44,840|